Schlagonia/Gimbal/README.md

 ## Cobntributing

-To submit contributions create a fork on your own Github with all changes proposed and submit a Pull Request on to the main repo
+To submit contributions create a fork on your own Github with all changes proposed and submit a Pull Request on to the main branch

 Pull Requests will be reviewed by team members and merged if approved